Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 * Language: Select the language of your program.
 * Description: The description will be shown in the program, if your program is selected.
-* Unique Identifier: If you uncheck *Auto-generate unique identifier* you will have to specify your own identifier.
+* Unique Identifier: If you uncheck *Auto-Generate Unique Identifier* you will have to specify your own identifier.
 The identifier is mostly used internally.
 You can use your own identifier if you want to have a specific name of the program folder in the underlying Linux.